eclipse-openj9/openj9/doc/compiler/jitaas/Build.md

 ## VM

 See https://www.eclipse.org/openj9/oj9_build.html.
 The only difference is you need to check out the JITaaS code instead of upstream OpenJ9.

+## DOCKER

+Follow the README.md file in `buildenv/docker/jitaas/jdk8/x86_64/ubuntu18/` Section `build/Dockerfile` for building in Docker.